neperfepx/neper/tutorials/simple_model.rst

 Generating and Meshing a Simple Tessellation
 ============================================

-The only necessary input to generate and mesh a simple tessellation is the number of cells.
+The only required input to generate and mesh a simple tessellation is the number of cells.
 By default, a 3D Voronoi tessellation is generated [CMAME2011]_.
 2D is also available (option :option:`-dim`).

 .. note::